marine-omics/project-template/raw_data/README.md

 # Raw Data

-This directory is for analysis ready files that we treat as raw data for the purpose of R analysis.
+This directory is for raw data that is not too large to be checked in to git.
+Don't put anything larger than a few mb in here.

 Examples of data that belongs here are;

 - Manually curated metadata about your samples (eg `sampletable.xlsx`)
+- Small datasets (eg field or laboratory observations manually entered in a spreadsheet)

+Examples if data that doesn't belong here;

-- Raw data from instruments
+- Raw data from instruments (put it in a subdirectory of hpc/)

-Our assumption is that the data in here is too large to be checked in to git.
-To make this data accessible to your end users you should add it to `data.list`